 CHINA FLOODING KILLS AT LEAST SEVEN, MORE HEAVY RAIN EXPECTED

 China's Ministry of Emergency Management said last week about 228,000 people were forced to seek emergency shelter after heavy rains triggered massive flooding.

 CLICK HERE FOR MORE WEATHER COVERAGE FROM FOX NEWS

-China’s worst flood in recent years was in 1998, when more than 2,000 people died and almost 3 million homes were destroyed.
+China's worst floods in recent years were in 1998, when more than 2,000 people died and nearly 3 million homes were destroyed.